wxllow/applemusicrp/README.md

 # AppleMusicRP - Apple Music Discord Rich Presence

-A simple & light-weight menu bar application providing Discord Rich Presence support for Apple Music/iTunes (macOS 10.15 or newer only for now)
+A simple and light-weight menu bar application providing Discord Rich Presence support for Apple Music/iTunes (macOS 10.15 or newer only for now)

 ## Usage